-Experience the great wilderness with your friends and loved ones by visiting Nordic Lodge.
-We are located in a sheltered bay on the southern shores of Reindeer Lake, which is 150 miles north of La Ronge, Saskatchewan.
+Experience the great wilderness with friends and loved ones by visiting Nordic Lodge.
+Nestled in a sheltered bay on the southern shores of Reindeer Lake, 150 miles north of La Ronge, Saskatchewan.

 Our fishing guides are Woodland Cree who are native to the area.
 They are experienced in guiding our guests to whatever species of fish they are looking to catch.